 Considered the crown jewel of the Channel Islands, prepare to step back in time with a visit to beautiful Sark.
 With cars prohibited, the Island’s unspoilt landscape and charming unpaved roads are best explored on bike or horsedrawn carriage.

-Despite being just a 35-50 minute boat ride from Guernsey, Sark feels like an entire world away.
+Despite being just a 35-50 minute boat ride from Guernsey, Sark feels a world away.
 It is a beautiful place in the world.
-The lack of street lights contributes to its spectacular starry night skies, ideal for stargazers.
+The lack of streetlights contributes to its spectacular starry night skies, ideal for stargazers.
 The island is in fact the world’s first designated “Dark Sky Island”.
 Once you arrive, embrace the island like a local and rent a bike to explore.

-The short journey offers fantastic views past the neighbouring islands of Herm and Jethou, where puffineries of puffins can often be spotted on the craggy outcrops and dolphins are visible enjoying the waves created by the wash of boats speeding between the islands.
+The short journey offers fantastic views past the neighbouring islands of Herm and Jethou, where puffins can often be spotted on the craggy outcrops and dolphins are visible enjoying the waves.
 The journey is as much a part of the adventure as the destination.